-1. This spot is red Therefore, this spot is not blue

-- 2. This spot is red.
+A. This spot is red Therefore, this spot is not blue B. This spot is red.
 Therefore, this spot has a color.

-- The premises and conclusions are all different propositions, so propositional logic will not facilitate the inferences.
+- The premises and conclusions are all different propositions, so propositional logic will not facilitate the inferences. - Neither will predicate logic, as the argument stand:

-- In predicate logic:

-- 1. Ra /~Ba

-- 2. Ra / Ca
+Argument A: Ra / ~Ba Argument B: Ra / Ca